jakubgania/jakubgania.io/README.md

 - implementation of the new structure

 - implementation of the new layout

+- implementation of blog based on markdown files

 - implementation of new functionalities